raspberrypilearning/3D-scene/en/step_1.md

 ## Introduction
-You will create a 3D scene that can be controlled with variables.
+You will create a three-dimensional (3D) scene that can be controlled with variables.
 The user will be able to act as the 'director' of the scene and play around until they get it just the way that they want it.

 Your scene does not have to be sensible.
 You should try to make it fun for you and others to play around with.